-Key Stage 2 Performing Compose Listen Play and perform in solo and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression Improvise and compose music for a range of purposes using the inter-related dimensions of music Listen with attention to detail and recall sounds with increasing aural memory Year 3 play clear notes on instruments and use different elements in composition play a contrasting rhythm in time with another student Read and play 3 notes on an instrument (eg recorders) with care and a degree of accuracy Sing rounds (canons) and partner songs, maintaining own part with some support. combine different sounds to create a specific mood or feeling Compose four bars of music using 3 notes with an understanding of note value and time signature including 5/4.
-Understand and use Italian musical terminology within vocal and instrumental composition. listen carefully and recognise high and low phrases explain why silence is often needed in music and explain what effect it has Describe and give opinions of the music heard with some use of musical vocabulary.
-Year 4 •sing songs from memory with •use notation to record compositions •understand there are different scales accurate pitch Sing songs with a simple ostinato part.
-Sing with a developing understanding of expression and dynamics. in a small group or individually • Improvise with confidence and an awareness of rhythm, context and purpose such as blues •Identify some of the structural and expressive aspects of the music heard (starts slowly and gets faster) •Share ways to improve the composition of others Year 5 maintain own part whilst others are performing their part Play percussion instruments with an understanding of pitch, 2, 3 and 4 metre and syncopated rhythms. compose music which meets specific criteria choose the most appropriate temp for a piece of music Group soundscape composition with instruments and vocals and a conductor repeat a phrase from the music after listening intently.
-Identify different ensemble combinations and instruments heard and their role within the ensemble (eg ostinato; melody) Year 6 sing in harmony confidently and accurately perform parts from memory take the lead in a performance Accurately maintain an independent part within a group in both instrumental and vocal performance Read and play at least 5 notes on an instrument (eg xylophone) with greater accuracy and independence.
-Perform with control, dynamics and awareness of others. use a variety of different musical devices in composition (including melody, rhythms and chords).
-Start to read and write rhythmic and pitch notation more formally Compose four bars of music using up to 5 notes with an understanding of note value and time signature and melody. accurately recall a part of the music listened to Discuss ways to improve the composition of others using musical dimensions as a guide.
+Key Stage 2 Performing Compose Listen Play and perform in solo and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression Improvise and compose music for a range of purposes using the inter-related dimensions of music Listen with attention to detail and recall sounds with increasing aural memory Year 3 play clear notes on instruments and use different elements in composition play a contrasting rhythm in time with another student Read and play 3 notes on an instrument (eg recorders) with care and a degree of accuracy Sing rounds (canons) and partner songs, maintaining own combine different sounds to create a specific mood or feeling Compose four bars of music using 3 notes with an understanding of note value and time signature including 5/4. •listen carefully and recognise high and low phrases • explain why silence is often needed in music and explain what effect it has •Describe and give opinions of the music heard with some use of musical vocabulary.

+Year 4 • sing songs from memory with •use notation to record compositions •understand there are different scales accurate pitch •Sing songs with a simple ostinato part. •Sing with a developing understanding of expression and dynamics. in a small group or individually •Improvise with confidence and an awareness of rhythm, context and purpose such as blues •Identify some of the structural and expressive aspects of the music heard (starts slowly and gets faster) •Share ways to improve the composition of others Year 5 maintain own part whilst others are performing their part Play percussion instruments with an understanding of pitch, 2, 3 and 4 metre and syncopated rhythms. compose music which meets specific criteria choose the most appropriate temp for a piece of music Group soundscape composition with instruments and vocals and a conductor repeat a phrase from the music after listening intently.
+Identify different ensemble combinations and instruments heard and their role within the ensemble (eg ostinato; melody)

+• sing in harmony confidently and accurately • perform parts from memory • take the lead in a performance • Accurately maintain an independent part within a group in both instrumental and vocal performance • Read and play at least 5 notes • use a variety of different musical devices in composition (including melody, rhythms and chords). • Start to read and write rhythmic and pitch notation more formally • Compose four bars of music using up to 5 notes with an understanding of note value and time signature and melody. on an instrument (eg Year 6 accurately •perform parts from memory •take the lead in a performance •Accurately maintain an independent part within a group in both instrumental and vocal performance • Read and play at least 5 notes on an instrument (eg xylophone) with greater accuracy and independence. •Perform with control, dynamics devices in composition (including melody, rhythms and chords). •Start to read and write rhythmic and pitch notation more formally •Compose four bars of music using up to 5 notes with an listened to •Discuss ways to improve the composition of others using